neffmallon/AdventOfCode/README.md

 # AdventOfCode
-My personal advent of code solutions
+My personal advent of code solutions.
 Advent of Code can be found at https://adventofcode.com